verbruggenalex/oesd/README.md

 Because of 2 known issues in OpenEuropa modules before you require this profile package, you need to

- - make sure the require section of your composer.json contains the following:
+<details><summary>make sure the require section of your composer.json contains the following:</summary>

 ```json
 {